Louis-Aime/calendrical-javascript/README.md

 The parameters for using these classes are described in details in the source.
 Examples are given in the file calendars.js.

 ## fetchdom.js
-This small exported function launches a request to an XML file and transforms it into a DOM object.
-The result is a Promise.
+The fetchDOM default exported function launches a request to an XML file and transforms it into a DOM object.
+It returns a Promise.

 ### pldr.xml
-The default extended object is a DOM representing a "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.
+The XML file represents a "Private Locale Data Register" in DOM, possible extension of Common Locale Data Register (CLDR) for custom calendars.
-This is used only for the milesian calendar, but can be extended on the same principle to ohter custom of even Unicode built-in calendars.
+This is used only for the milesian calendar, but can be extended on the same principle to other custom of even Unicode built-in calendars.

 ### pldr.js
-A string that holds a reduced version of pldr.xml: no language-specific names.
-This module can be used if pldr.xml is not available or not wished.
+This files contains a reduced version of pldr.xml, stored as a string, with no language-specific names.
+The getPldrDOM default exported function transforms the string as DOM.
+This module should be imported as a fallback, in case the remote XML file for pldr is not available.

 ## Extension of Javascript objects

 ### extdate.js
-This module enhances calendrical functions in JavaScript
+This module enhances calendrical functions in JavaScript.
-* **ExtDate** class extends the Date object.
+* default **ExtDate** class extends the Date object.
 You can use date elements with calendars that you define yourself.
 However Temporal will offer better opportunities.

 ### extdatetimeformat.js
-* **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
+* default **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
 You can customize the way dates are displayed with new options and custom calendars.
+A new eraDisplay option gives a stronger control of the display of eras.

 ## calendars.js
-With Chronos.Cbcce for the calendrical computations, and ExtDate for embedding in ordinary code, you can define custom calendars in a few lines.
+With Chronos.Cbcce for the calendrical computations, ExtDate for embedding in ordinary code, and ExtDateTimeFormat for a better control of display options, you can define custom calendars in a few lines.
 This file proposes examples of calendars that are missing in Unicode's tools.

 ### MilesianCalendar
 The **MilesianCalendar** exported class specifies the Milesian calendar as defined at www.calendriermilesien.org.

 ### GregorianCalendar
+This exported class defines the same calendar as *iso8601*, i.e. the Gregorian proleptic calendar.
+However:
+* the years follow the algebraic notation: years are signed numbers, and year 0 means 1 B.C. (or B.C.E.);
-This exported class defines the same calendar as *gregory*, but you can display week data conforming to iso8601, and you can specify a date giving the week coordinates.
+* you can display week data conforming to iso8601, and you can specify a date giving the ISO 8601 week coordinates;
+* dates are displayed using CLDR's definition, except for eras.

 ### JulianCalendar
 The **JulianCalendar** exported class defines the Julian calendar.